 Fourth, Brewer’s Yeast!

-This stuff is in all the lactation recipes I create, as well as others.
+This stuff was in all the lactation recipes I created, before I had Milk Dust.
+Milk Dust is a much tastier option, but Brewer’s Yeast can be a very strong product.
 It really does help boost your supply, and it is super important to have on hand if you need to make some overnight lactation oats or cookies.
 Most of the recipes call for 1 tsp or so of the brewer’s yeast, so having it ready to go is a good idea.

 If you need help losing the baby weight and keeping up your milk supply, I have a very popular program, The Postpartum Cure, which comes in an app you can download.